DaveBenham/VenomModules/README.md

 The monophonic input is scaled at 1 volt per octave.

 The effective interval is the sum of the knob and the input values, clamped to a value between 0 and 2 octaves.
-The effective interval value is displayed above the respective knob.
+The effective interval value is displayed above each respective knob.
 Inactive interval knobs, as defined by the Scale Length, do not have any value displayed above them.

 ### Display Panel
 The display panel is divided into 3 sections.
 As already described above, the top section displays the effective values for the upper controls, and the bottom section displays the effective values for the 13 interval controls.